Azure-Samples/storage-blobs-php-quickstart/README.md

 6. Select the **Location** to use for your storage account.
 7. Check **Pin to dashboard** and click **Create** to create your storage account.

 After your storage account is created, it is pinned to the dashboard.
 Click on it to open it.
 Under **Settings**, click **Access keys**.
-Select the primary key and copy the associated **Connection string** to the clipboard, then paste it into a text editor for later use.
+Copy the storage account name and one of the keys to the clipboard, then paste it into a text editor for later use.

 ## Put the connection string in an environment variable